Trial of Neumann and Sass: Crimes

 The accused at the trial of Neumann and Sass were leaders and active members of the Union of Christian Socialist Workers of the Memel Region (Christlich Sozialistische Arbeitsgemeinschaft des Memelgebiets, or CSA) and the Socialist People's Union of the Memel Region (Sozialistische Volksgemeinschaft des Memelgebiets, SOVOG); both political parties had been established in 1933.
 A clandestine branch of the National Socialist German Workers' Party (NSDAP) was located in Klaipėda starting in 1928.
 After Adolf Hitler's coming to power on 30 January 1933, their activity increased.
 On 22 May 1933, the region's Nazis, who were members of the CSA, took part in the Klaipėda regional elections.
-The party was led by the priest Theodor von Sass, Hanno von der Ropp, and Secretary Ernst Gaebler.
+The party was led by the Lutheran minister Theodor von Sass, Hanno von der Ropp, and Secretary Ernst Gaebler.

 Shortly thereafter, the pro-German politicians of the region convinced the NSDAP leadership that Sass was too weak to implement the plans of the Nazis and that Neumann should be appointed the Nazi commander of the region.
 Sass refused, however, to give up his party's leadership to Neumann.
 Consequently, Neumann and Wilhelm Bertuleit established the SOVOG political party, which had 5,986 members.
 That resulted in a struggle for power between the CSA and SOVOG; the SOVOG rose to greater influence, and the NSDAP stopped funding the CSA.

 Both the SOVOG and CSA parties actively recruited new members.
 While stating its loyalty to Lithuania, the SOVOG conducted secret activities against the state.
-Members of the SOVOG acted throughout the entire Klaipėda Region and had county leaders and secret strike squads (Sturm Kolonne), which were based on the principles of the Sturmabteilung (SA) and Schutzstaffel and performed military training, espionage and terrorist acts.
-In early 1934, the SOVOG and CSA planned a joint insurrection in the Klaipėda Region in the aim of separating the region from Lithuania.
+Members of the SOVOG acted throughout the entire Klaipėda Region and had county leaders and secret strike squads (Sturm Kolonne), which were based on the principles of the Sturmabteilung (SA) and Schutzstaffel and performed military training, espionage, and terrorist acts.
+In early 1934, the SOVOG and CSA planned a joint insurrection in the Klaipėda Region with the aim of separating the region from Lithuania.
 The insurrection would have been accompanied by invasion by the members of the Sturmabteilung (SA), which was concentrated near the border.
 The NSDAP trained members of both parties.

 The Lithuanian authorities became interested in the activities of both parties in 1934 and launched a thorough investigation of both.
 After the Lithuanian State Security Police's successful infiltration of both parties and the recruitment of agents providing information on the leadership's activities, Neumann and Sass were arrested.
 Among 805 party members, the investigators found 1,104 firearms and many works of illegal NSDAP propaganda.